asanchezmanas/sampelit/docs/guides/users/experiments_guide.md

 ## Understanding Experiments

-An experiment in Samplit compares different versions of content to determine which performs best.
+An experiment in Sampelit compares different versions of content to determine which performs best.
 The platform uses **Adaptive Optimization** algorithms to automatically allocate more traffic to better-performing variations while the test runs.

 ### Experiment Lifecycle